 However you can also use mkgmap for sending the maps.

 1. Get and install mkgmap .
 Note that Java is required (Sun Java JDK is recommended).
 I would advise to go with the latest release or compile from source with ANT.

-2 a) Now combine all .img and .TYP (please use UPPERCASE for .TYP under Linux) with the following command from the folder where the maps are extracted to:
+2. a) Now combine all .img and One .TYP (decide on only one of them - .TYP has to be in UPPERCASE.) with the following command from the folder where the maps are extracted to:

 (Of course you could also define the .img files by folder, and you probably have to add the path wo mkgmap) This will create a gmapsupp.img file, that you can upload to your GPS in USB mode (place it into /garmin folder on GPS internal memory or memory card)